ssbc/ssb-index-feeds-spec/README.md

 Status: Design phase

 This document will outline the steps needed to convert an existing SSB identity to make it ready for partial replication.
-First a meta feed will be generated from the existing SSB feed as described in [ssb-meta-feed].
-A contact follow message will be posted in the existing feed for discoverability.
-This new meta feed contains a couple of entries:
+First a root meta feed will be generated from the existing SSB feed as described in [ssb-meta-feed].
+A contact follow message to the meta feed will be posted in the existing feed for discoverability.
+The new meta feed contains a couple of entries:

 ```
 Main: { type: add, feedtype: classic, id: @main }